TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 2/Judges 2.13.md

 ---

-And they forsook Jehovah, and served Baal and the Ashtaroth.
+They forsook Yahweh, and served Baal and the Ashtaroth.